Security-Onion-Solutions/securityonion-docs/salt.rst

 -  NIDS rules in /etc/nsm/rules/ (Snort/Suricata/barnyard will automatically restart as necessary)
 -  HIDS rules in /var/ossec/rules/local\_rules.xml (Wazuh will automatically restart as necessary)
--  Bro scripts in /opt/bro/share/bro/policy/
+-  Zeek scripts in /opt/bro/share/bro/policy/

-   -  Bro does not restart automatically, but you can easily use salt on your master server to tell all your Bro instances to update and restart:
+   -  Zeek does not restart automatically, but you can easily use salt on your master server to tell all your Zeek instances to update and restart:

       ::

-          # Force all Salt minions to update Bro scripts
+          # Force all Salt minions to update Zeek scripts
           sudo salt '*' state.highstate
-          # Restart Bro
+          # Restart Zeek
-          sudo salt '*' cmd.run 'so-bro-restart'
+          sudo salt '*' cmd.run 'so-zeek-restart'

--  Bro intel in /opt/bro/share/bro/intel/
+-  Zeek intel in /opt/bro/share/bro/intel/

-   -  You'll need to restart Bro as shown above if you add any intel files to the default intel.dat.
-After that initial Bro restart, Bro should be watching the intel files with the Input framework which should automatically notice if the files ever change (new intel is added).
-In many cases, you won't need to restart Bro if you're just adding intel to the existing intel file(s).
+   -  You'll need to restart Zeek as shown above if you add any intel files to the default intel.dat.
+After that initial Zeek restart, Zeek should be watching the intel files with the Input framework which should automatically notice if the files ever change (new intel is added).
+In many cases, you won't need to restart Zeek if you're just adding intel to the existing intel file(s).

 -  user accounts and sudoers in /opt/onionsalt/pillar/users/init.sls
 -  user ssh keys in /opt/onionsalt/salt/users/keys/